-Questions That Can Help Brands Refocus Their Content Strategies
+Questions That Help Brands Unlock Return-on-Content

 Ad Week | December 14, 2018 - Marketers have long imagined their buyer journeys in the shape of a funnel, one that starts at the top with awareness, narrows through the phases of engagement and influence and ultimately culminates in a purchase.
 As familiar as this imagery has become in our industry, there’s one big problem with it: Almost every brand’s marketing funnel today is broken in half.